 - A communicator with any level of experience who has used their communication skills to support a community organization or cause in a non-paid role.

 - Has made a significant impact with the organization, cause or targeted audience with whom they volunteer their time.

 - Is a role model for other professional communicators.

 - Inspires others to engage in volunteer service.

 SAIL Award (Student Advancing in Learning)

-- A student who is currently enrolled in a communications education program in British Columbia.
+- A student who is currently enrolled in a communications, marketing or public relations post-secondary education program in British Columbia.

-- Through their casework, demonstrates an eagerness to learn and shows promise in the profession.
+- Through their coursework, demonstrates an eagerness to learn and shows promise in the profession.

 - Above and beyond their work in the classroom, challenges themselves and others to innovate and collaborate.

 - Not required to be an IABC member to be eligible.